asyncapi/asyncapi-react/docs/configuration/config-modification.md

 - **expand?: Partial<ExpandConfig>**

   This field contains configuration responsible for initial expanding specific parts of the AsyncApi component.
-  `root` means root component for specific parts of the AsyncApi component.
-Otherwise, `elements` means elements inside `root` component.
+  `root` means root component for specific parts of the AsyncApi component. `Elements` means elements inside `root` component.
   By default `expand.channels.root` is set to `true`.

 - **showErrors?: boolean**